UK-IPOP/drug-extraction/README.md

 ### Tool Installation

 Download the command line tool from GitHub [Releases](https://github.com/UK-IPOP/drug-extraction/releases) for your corresponding operating system and architecture.
+If using Windows, I recommend [7zip](https://www.7-zip.org) to extract the `tar.gz` archive.

 ### Package Installation